 Jews settled in every corner of the globe during thousands of years, and in those diaspora lands of exile they were always singled out as the outsiders, as Jews.
 Yet in Israel, we bring with us the scent, the look and the mind set of the countless lands we wandered through.

 A miniature United Nations, we come in every shape and color and language.
 There is friction between different ethnic groups but never hatred or violence.
 We are a family.
+Current DNA research has proven that Jews are all related, linked to the gene pool of the Israelites of the Biblical Land of Israel.

 This gives me a real kick and I especially feel privileged that my own family are multi-ethnic Jews.
 My beautiful grandchildren come in all colors and enjoy a genetic mix of Africa-Ethiopia, Spain, Venice, Poland, Russia and the US, back to the Middle East.